French Studies Requirements

 Unless otherwise specified, all courses are conducted in French.

-Achievement Test: Students seeking entrance credit in French and wishing to pursue French at Colby must have taken either the College Board SAT Subject Test in French or the French Department’s online placement test.
+Achievement Test: Students seeking entrance credit in French and wishing to pursue French at Colby must have taken either the College Board SAT Subject Test in French or the French Department’s online placement test offered online in mid-summer.

-The major in French studies promotes the acquisition of superior language skills along with an opportunity to explore, via a set of multi-disciplinary approaches, the richness of French and Francophone cultures.
-Emphasis is placed on developing skills in critical analysis that enhance appreciation of print and visual texts while also broadening and deepening students’ understanding of values foreign to their own.
-Advanced competence in French and a heightened reflection about cultural differences offer students a fuller grasp of the world in an era of globalization and the opportunity to secure employment that will allow them to develop further their foreign language skills.
+The major and minor in Francophone studies promote the acquisition of superior language skills along with an opportunity to explore, via a set of multidisciplinary approaches, the richness of French and Francophone cultures.
+Studying French at Colby will develop skills in critical analysis and provide a historical perspective that will enhance appreciation of Francophone culture (art, film, history, literary texts, philosophy, theater, etc.) while also broadening and deepening students’ understanding of values foreign to their own.
+Advanced competence in French and a heightened reflection about cultural differences offer students a fuller grasp of the world in an era of globalization and the opportunity to secure employment in diplomacy, international law, politics, art, higher education, teaching, and other fields.

 Faculty

-Professors Valérie Dionne, Bénédicte Mauguière, and Adrianna Paliyenko; Associate Professors Audrey Brunetaux and Mouhamédoul Niang; Assistant Professor Flavien Falantin (on sabbatical 2024-2025); Visiting Assistant Professor Nicole Ferrari; Language Assistant Léonard Marchand
+Professors Valérie Dionne, Bénédicte Mauguière (on leave fall semester) and Adrianna Paliyenko (on leave spring semester); Associate Professors Audrey Brunetaux (directing Dijon program fall semester, on sabbatical spring semester) and Mouhamédoul Niang; Assistant Professor Flavien Falantin; Visiting Assistant Professor Nicole Ferrari; Language Assistant Axel Bonamy

 Requirements